 After Rinaldi arranges his strangers side-by-side, face-to-face, or kneeling beside — always with hands touching — a transformation takes place.
 “I felt like I cared for her,” a poetry teacher, Brian Sneeden, told CBS after he agreed to pose with a 95-year-old stranger.

 “We think these great photographs have something positive to say about human connection . . . about a diverse society in which people have been taught not to touch each other but in which we can and do transcend the boundaries set around us,” said Chris Boot, the director of Aperture, a nonprofit foundation that wanted to publish a book of Touching Strangers.

 Renaldi received his BFA in photography from New York University.
 Exhibits of his photographs have been mounted in galleries and museums throughout the U.S., Asia, and Europe.

--WATCH the CBS video at the bottom
+–WATCH the Kickstarter video and CBS video at bottom, READ the story from Steve Hartman)

 SHARE this Story with Buttons below…